redwoodjs/redwoodjs-com-archive/docs/webhooks.md

 Webhooks are a common way that third-party services notify your RedwoodJS application when an event of interest happens.

-They are a form of messaging and automation allows web applications to communicate with each other and send real-time data from one application to another whenever a given event occurs.
+They are a form of messaging and automation allowing distinct web applications to communicate with each other and send real-time data from one application to another whenever a given event occurs.

 The third-party considers these "outgoing Webhooks" and therefore your application receives "incoming Webhooks".